dkdeploy/dkdeploy.github.io/rake/dkdeploy-core/db.md

 ## upload_settings

 Upload database settings file.
-Existing configuration file will be deleted.
+An existing configuration file will be deleted.

 ### Usage